 The advancement of technology has not exactly favored the average consumer’s wallet.
-Smartphones are routinely over $1,000.
-New laptops and iPads get outdated in just a couple of years, which means shelling out more money, and that doesn’t even factor in the costs of WiFi.
+Smartphones are routinely priced over $1,000.
+New laptops and iPads get outdated in just a couple of years, which means shelling out more money, and that doesn’t even factor in the costs of WiF or cell phone plansi.
 But one of the things that we use the most — the device we plop ourselves in front of to binge an entire Netflix series — is actually pretty affordable: flatscreen TVs.
 There was a time when a big-screen TV larger than 42 inches was a luxury item.
 Now, even the best 65-inch TVs are reasonably priced, and they last a long time, too.

 In fact, we’ll go a step further and say that television technology has achieved perfection in the best 65-inch flatscreen TVs.
 With high-quality products from LG, Sony, Vizio and Samsung, the best 65-inch TVs bring cutting-edge smart home features and stunning displays to your living room.
 And unlike your smartphone, they’re designed to last.